 Allow me to explain.
 Hard credit inquiries do affect your credit score, but they have the lowest impact of any credit factor.
 Average account age can also be negatively impacted due to new account, but these small hits are outweighed by the positives.

 If you are approved for multiple new cards, you will now have access to more credit.
 This will decrease your credit utilization ratio – one of the largest factors in your credit score!
-I can verify this personally, because my credit score actually increased from 755 to 823 after my first App-o-Rama!
-Brooke also had a very similar experience.
+I can verify this personally, because my credit score actually increased from 755 to 823 after my first round of applications!

 There is one caveat.
 DO NOT miss a payment!!
 This can, and will, hurt your score.
 Payment history is also one of the largest credit factors.
 Be sure to stay organized and take advantage of auto-payments through your credit card account online, so that you never accidentally forget a payment.